OneIdentity/ansible-privilege-manager/roles/common/README.md

     sudo_plugin
     ```

 * `software_tmp_dir` sets the temporary directory on Ansible hosts for storing files that need to be copied over to the hosts during software deployment operations.
-The directory is created if it doesn't exist and is removed after all operations are completed.
+The directory is created if it doesn't exist.

     Default value is:
     ```yaml